 Conclusion

-Menstruation is an inevitable process in the woman’s body, which is gifted to create a new life.
-However, this boom period has been manipulated as a curse due to a lack of knowledge and the right information.
-The challenges that a woman goes through during her periods have been countless, and due to various misconceptions, it has only contributed towards worsening things, be it workplace or home.
-But with changing times, if we strive to eliminate this stigma through tools like education, introducing policies, and discussing opening and utilising technology, it will surely be a giant step towards empowering women to have healthy, hygienic, and happy periods.
+Menstruation is an inevitable process in a woman’s body, which plays a vital role in the reproductive system.
+However, this powerful biological process has too often been misunderstood and framed negatively due to a lack of education.
+The challenges that a woman goes through during her periods have been countless, and due to various misconceptions, it has only contributed to worsening things, be it in the workplace or at home.
+But with changing times, if we strive to eliminate menstruation as a taboo through tools like education, introducing policies, and discussing openly while utilising technology, it will surely be a giant step towards empowering women to have healthy, hygienic, and happy periods.